Demand for Agricultural Information among

 ∗Azim Premji University, email@example.com

-The vast majority of women in rural India are engaged in agriculture.
-Addressing the problems of poverty and unemployment in a gender-sensitive way can lead to improvements in women’s income, health, agency, and the welfare of their households, and, in the long run, reduce inter-generational inequity.
-Women’s engagement in agricultural activities increases family incomes, and women’s control over household decision-making and resources can lead to improvements in the health, nutrition, and welfare of households (Kadiyala et al. 2012; Kadiyala et al. 2014; Herforth and Ahmed 2015).
+A large number of women in rural India are engaged in agriculture.
+Addressing the challenges faced by women farmers can lead to improvements in women’s income, health, agency, and the welfare of their households, and, in the long run, reduce inter-generational inequity.
+Women’s engagement in agricultural activities increases family incomes (Mencher and Saradamoni 1982), and women’s control over household decision-making and resources can lead to improvements in the health, nutrition, and welfare of households (Kadiyala et al. 2012; Kadiyala et al. 2014; Herforth and Ahmed 2015).
+Thus, a deeper understanding of women farmers' needs is critical for furthering equity and women's agency.

-Yet the role of Indian women in agricultural activities and their contribution to agriculture are underestimated in national statistics because of enumeration methods that under-represent their participation in the work force (Hirway and Jose 2011; Agarwal 1985; Agarwal 1994; Swaminathan and Usami 2016).
-Women producers face specific problems, including problems of poor literacy and mobility, limitations of time, and problems caused by restrictions on interaction between men and women (Johnston et al. 2015; Swaminathan et al. 2012; Babu et al. 2012; Kaur 2010).
-Women typically work at specific farm activities, including livestock rearing, cultivating crops for household consumption, weeding, and harvesting.
-We argue that it is important that women have greater access to information on agricultural topics such as improved production techniques and the marketing of produce.
+Yet the role of Indian women in agricultural activities and their contribution to agriculture are underestimated in national statistics because of enumeration methods that under-count their participation in the work force (Hirway and Jose 2011; Agarwal 1985; Agarwal 1994; Swaminathan and Usami 2016).
+Women producers tend to encounter more constraints than men, due to a combination of factors such as poor literacy and mobility, limitations of time, and problems caused by restrictions on interaction between men and women (Johnston et al. 2015; Swaminathan et al. 2012; Babu et al. 2012; Kaur 2010).
+Women typically engage in the production of crops and farm activities that are different compared to men, with greater focus on livestock rearing, cultivating crops for household consumption, weeding, and harvesting, etc. Such differences make their needs for productive resources and technical information quite distinct, though not homogenous.
+We argue that it is important that women have greater access to information on agricultural topics such as improved production techniques and the marketing of produce, through sources which they prefer.
 This has been shown not only to improve yields, reduce input costs, and increase incomes, but also enable women’s participation in decision-making and enhance women’s empowerment (DANIDA 2004; Agarwal 2011a).

-We conducted a study of women cultivators to understand the kind of agriculture-related information women seek and their preferred sources of such information.
-Of particular interest to us was to explore the exchange of agriculture-related information among women, and to examine traditional assumptions about the kinds of information sought by women.
-A deeper understanding of women cultivators’ information needs is essential in order to understand the differences between their needs and those of men, and, ultimately in order to clarify issues of equity, women’s agency, and women’s role in agricultural production.
+We conducted a study of women farmers to understand, directly from women themselves, the kind of agricultural information they seek and their preferred sources of such information.
+Of particular interest to us was an exploration of intra-household exchange of agricultural information among men and women, and understanding the deviations from traditional assumptions about the kinds of information sought by women.
+A deeper understanding of women farmers’ information needs is essential in order to understand the differences between their needs and those of men, and, ultimately in order to clarify issues of equity, women’s agency, and women’s role in agricultural production.

-In order to study the kinds of information on agriculture sought by women cultivators, we conducted a survey of 1,434 women cultivators, followed by focus group discussions with selected women and men.
+In order to study the information-seeking behaviour of women farmers, we conducted a survey of 1,434 women farmers, followed by focus group discussions with selected women and men.
+In this paper we use the term “women farmers” to refer to women who either cultivate crops on owned or leased-in land or rear livestock.
 The survey was conducted in two semi-arid and largely rainfed districts of Karnataka, Raichur and Chamarajanagar.
-The study covered women engaged in cultivation and livestock-rearing.
+The study covered a large number of women engaged in cultivation and livestock-rearing.

 Every sub-district (taluka) in both districts was covered by the survey.
 Within each taluka, villages were selected using a random number generator.
 Villages with fewer than 210 households were excluded for logistical reasons.
 Each selected village was mapped, and houses within it were assigned sequential numbers using a consistent method.
 Then, every “N”th house in the village was visited, with the number “N” being calculated based on the total number of houses in the village and the desired sample size.